 "Sophomore business major.
 He'll be coming home at the end of semester.
 He wants to find a summer job here..."

 Blair let the inane conversation wash over him.
-He was bleeding and bruised and the buggers were talking about their kids.
+He was bleeding and bruised, and the bastards were talking about their kids.
 He panted weakly, resting his head against the vinyl seat covering.
 Show no fear.
 Once they got to the station everything would get sorted out.
 Jim would come for him.
 Jim would make everything better.
 Jim.
-The world slipped by, the sporadic flashes of the streetlights in the windows making his head pound, the heat from the car heater suddenly oppressive.
-He closed his eyes and let the heat of the car enfold him, beckoning him to the welcoming darkness. *Jim.* His last thought was of his lover waiting at home for him to return.
+The world slipped by; the sporadic flashes of the streetlights in the windows made his head pound, the heat from the car heater suddenly oppressive.
+He closed his eyes and let the warmth of the car enfold him, beckoning him to the welcoming darkness. *Jim.* His last thought was of his lover waiting at home for him to return.

 "See you later, Rafe," Jim called as the younger detective pulled out of the parking lot at the loft.
-Rolling his neck, he smiled at the thought of getting Blair to do a nice back rub to get out all of the kinks in his spine from sitting in Rafe's undersized car all night.
+Rolling his neck, he smiled at the thought of getting a nice back rub from Blair to get out all of the kinks in his spine from sitting in Rafe's undersized car all night.
 The outfit that his lover had worn to the bar was enough to keep him on edge all night.

 Jim snorted.
 Blair never called him nicknames -- within striking distance anyway -- but would always say something silly like that on phone messages.
 And Jim didn't mind.
 He must be in love.
-Glancing at the clock, Jim frowned as he realised it was well past one o'clock.
+Glancing at the clock, Jim frowned, realizing it was well past one o'clock.
 Blair's message had been left at quarter past twelve.
-Cop sense atingle, Jim flipped through Blair's address book by the phone until he found Pete Summers number.
-He remembered Blair mentioning the other student's name.
+Cop sense atingle, Jim flipped through the address book by the phone until he found Pete Summers' number.

 "Sorry to wake you, but this is Jim Ellison.
 Did Blair go home with you?"

-//No..he gave me some money for the cab and said he'd call you.//
+"No. Uh, he gave me some money for the cab, and said he'd call you."

 "I wasn't home.
 Look.
 He's not back yet.
 Do you know where he could be?"
 Jim started to worry.
 No, scratch that, he was already worried.
 He was starting to really worry.